 If you spend a lot at supermarkets and gas stations in the U.S., as well as on U.S. online retail purchases, you can come out on top with the Blue Cash Everyday® Card from American Express.

-In addition to qualifying for a generous rewards rate and welcome offer, cardholders get up to $7 per month and up to $84 in credits per year toward the Disney bundle (enrollment required), as well as up to $15 per month in credits toward Home Chef purchases.
+In addition to qualifying for a generous rewards rate and welcome offer, cardholders get up to $7 per month toward the Disney bundle (enrollment required), as well as up to $15 per month in credits toward Home Chef purchases (enrollment required).

-Since the intro APR offer applies to both purchases and balance transfers, this card is good for debt consolidation and paying down large purchases.
-The Blue Cash Everyday® Card from American Express also comes with a $0 annual fee.
+The intro APR offer applies to both purchases and balance transfers, so this card is good for debt consolidation and paying down large purchases.
+Plus, the Blue Cash Everyday® Card from American Express comes with a $0 annual fee.

 How LendingTree Rates Credit Cards?